hadley/adv-r/Environments.md

 Technically, an environment is made up of a __frame__, a collection of named objects (like a list), and a reference to a parent environment.

 As well as powering scoping, environments can be also useful data structures because unlike almost every other type of object in R, modification takes place without a copy.
 This is not something that you should use without thought: it will violate users' expectations about how R code works, but it can sometimes be critical for high performance code.
-However, since the addition of [[R5]], you're generally better of using reference classes instead of raw environments.
-Environments can also be to simulate hashmaps common in other packages, because name lookup is implemented with a hash, which means that lookup is O(1).
+However, since the addition of [[R5]], you're generally better off using reference classes instead of raw environments.
+Environments can also be used to simulate hashmaps common in other packages, because name lookup is implemented with a hash, which means that lookup is O(1).
 See the CRAN package hash for an example.

 ### Manipulating and inspecting environments